 Next, determine which activities you’ll want to do and the order in which will do them, it is important to determine the items and order in which you’ll do them.
 When you begin developing your ritual, you can test different activities to see which are most effective for you.

-Here is a small list of things you may include in your ritual, you can find more in the article I wrote for Reader’s Digest called 10 Bedtime Routines That Turned Insomniacs Into Sound Sleepers.
+Here is a small list of things you may include in your ritual:

-List making – simply list all the things that you need to do the following day or things that are currently in your conscious mind, then, you can pick them the next day and not think about them as you go to sleep
+- List making – Simply list all the things that you need to do the following day or things that are currently in your conscious mind; then, you can pick them up the next day and not think about them as you go to sleep.

-Stop looking at screens at 60-90 minutes before bed – if you must, then wear blue light blocking glasses.
+- Stop looking at screens 60-90 minutes before bed – if you must, then wear blue light-blocking glasses.

-Here’s a sample ritual to get you started but find one that works for you that you can commit to, you and your sleep will be better and more effective for it:
+Here’s a sample ritual to get you started.
+Find one that works for you and that you can commit to, you and your sleep will be better and more effective for it:

-9:00pm-9:15pm – Sip a cup of Banana Tea – Here’s what you’ll need: 1 normal sized ripe banana, 2 cups boiling water.
-Cut off ¼ inch of top and bottom ends of the banana.
-Leave the peel on and cut banana in half, horizontally.
+- 9:00 p.m.-9:15 p.m. – Sip a cup of banana tea.
+Here’s what you’ll need: 1 normal-sized ripe banana and 2 cups boiling water.
+Cut off ¼ inch of the top and bottom ends of the banana.
+Leave the peel on and cut the banana in half, horizontally.
 Place two banana halves into boiling water and boil for 10 minutes.
 Strain banana water into a cup.
 Add a drop of raw honey (my favorite) or cinnamon if desired.

-9:15pm-9:25pm – Journaling or list making – The Five Minute Journal is great and has the benefit of giving you a quick morning routine as well.
-This particular journal also gives you journaling prompts that makes journaling easy.
+- 9:15 p.m.-9:25 p.m. – Journaling or list making – The Five Minute Journal is great and has the benefit of giving you a quick morning routine as well.
+This particular journal also gives you journaling prompts that make journaling easy.
 If you choose not to journal, then list the things that are running around in your head, just write them down so they have a place to rest while you do.

 Customize a routine for yourself, make it yours, make it sacred, your sleep should be sacred, you deserve a restful night of sleep and it is necessary for a long and healthful life.
 You deserve time for yourself, to focus on you, and you deserve to rest through the night.
 The key to success is repeating the ritual each night, making it a part of who you are.

-Have fun developing your ritual, let me know on Facebook what your evening ritual looks like and what you’ll be adding or changing.
+Have fun developing your ritual.
 Try developing a ritual and practicing for 30 days and see how you feel.
 I’m willing to bet you’ll be feeling better and sleeping better.